aimclub/FEDOT/docs/contributing.rst

 -  If a new module to the existed package:

-    Most of the sections are already described in docs/source/api, so you can:
+    Most of the sections are already described in `docs/source/api <https://github.com/nccr-itmo/FEDOT/tree/master/docs/source/api>`__ , so you can:

-   -  choose the most appropriate and repeate 3-d step from the previous section;
+   -  choose the most appropriate and repeat 3-d step from the previous section.
-   -  or create a new one and repeate 2-3 steps from the previouse section.
+   -  or create a new one and repeat 2-3 steps from the previous section.

 -  If a new function or a class to the existing module: